andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 ---

 **TL;DR:** This post will show you how to create Web Components by using Stencil, a tool that allows you to use a high level syntax to define components and that generates Web Components based on vanilla JavaScript.
-In the article we will build a simple Web Components whose [final code you can find in this GitHub repository](https://github.com/andychiare/rating-stencil-component).
+In the article we will build a simple Web Component whose [final code you can find in this GitHub repository](https://github.com/andychiare/rating-stencil-component).